skbkontur/cement/README.md

 ## Creating modules

-1. Specify git repo witch will contain all modules description like https://github.com/KungA/cement-sample-modules
+1. Specify git repo witch will contain all module descriptions like https://github.com/KungA/cement-sample-modules
 2. Add empty `modules` file to it and push
 2. Fill it into `%userprofile%\.cement\settings` file instead of `git@github.com:KungA/cement-sample-modules.git`
 3. Create repositories for your modules like